wix/Detox/detox/README.md

 	    }
 	  }
 	```
-*  In the detox property you just copied, switch 'example' with your project name. <br>
+*  In the detox property you just copied, switch `example` with your project name. <br>
 In `"binaryPath"`: `example.app` should be `<your_project_name>.app`. <br>
 In `"build"`: `example.xcodeproj` should be `<your_project_name>.xcodeproj` and
 `-scheme example` should be <br> `-scheme <your_project_name>`.